About me

 Sablina case

-This case concerns the prolonged failure of the authorities to assist in the enforcement of a court judgment in the applicant’s favour.
+This case concerns the prolonged failure by the authorities to assist in the enforcement of a court judgment in the applicant’s favour.
 The Court communicated the application to the respondent Government on 23 February 2018.

 Applicant’s written observations